cloudfoundry/uaa/RateLimiterConfig.md

 1. *withCallerCredentialsID* - this one, if provided, will be active, IFF *Credential ID Definition* exists AND it can successfully extract the *Credential ID*
-2. *withCallerRemoteAddressID* - this one, if provided, will be active, IFF a caller IP address can be found (developer has never seen this not exists)!
+2. *withCallerRemoteAddressID* - this one, if provided, will be active, IFF a caller IP address can be found (developer has never seen this not exist)!
 3. *withoutCallerID* - this one, if provided, will be active, IFF the other two options were not active!